mhackersu/absurd-grace/sections/I-IV.md

 This is the tension we face: the tension between the sacred and the market.
 The church must reclaim its prophetic voice, which has been drowned out by the cacophony of online content.
 The true prophet, as Spurgeon once said, is not one who seeks the applause of the crowd, but the approval of God.

 ## **A Call for Discernment**

 The presence of false prophets is nothing new.
 Jesus warned of those who would come in His name, speaking lies and deceiving many.
 But in the digital age, the need for discernment is even greater.
 We must be vigilant about who we listen to and what we allow to shape our understanding of God’s will.
 The Bible calls us to test the spirits (1 John 4:1), to examine everything carefully, and to hold fast to that which is good.

 This is the work of the church today—not just to call out the false prophets, but to teach the people how to discern the voice of God amidst the noise.
 In an age of information overload, the ability to listen for God’s voice is more important than ever.

 The true prophetic voice is not always the loudest or most charismatic.
-It may come in a whisper, in the stillness of the heart, or in the quiet reading of Scripture.
+It may come in a still, soft voice, in the stillness of the heart, or in the quiet reading of Scripture.
 But it will always lead back to Christ—who is the way, the truth, and the life.
 In the end, it’s not about who has the most followers or the biggest platform, but about who is faithfully pointing people to Jesus.

 As we navigate this age of digital prophets, we must remember that the call to be a prophet is not a call to fame or fortune, but a call to faithfulness.
 It’s not about building a brand or amassing a following—it’s about speaking the truth, no matter how unpopular, no matter how uncomfortable.
 The true prophet is not concerned with likes or shares, but with the eternal destiny of those they are called to serve.